Vision Transformers with Self-Distilled Registers: Experiments

 As illustrated in Figure~\ref{fig:ablation_reg}, the cosine similarity increases as the number of register tokens grows, indicating improved alignment with the target representations.
 However, the performance gain becomes marginal when increasing the number of registers from 4 to 8 and from 8 to 16.
 Based on this observation, we use 16 register tokens in all subsequent experiments.

-\textbf{Distillation architectural settings.} We further evaluate the impact of architectural configurations during distillation by analyzing cosine similarity on the COCO Caption dataset.
+\textbf{Distillation Architectural Settings.} We further evaluate the impact of architectural configurations during distillation by analyzing cosine similarity on the COCO Caption dataset.
 In this setting, we vary the number of register tokens from 0 to 16 while allowing the positional embeddings to be updated during training.
 As shown in Figure~\ref{fig:ablation_reg}, the improvement in the cosine similarity from unlocking the position embedding becomes less pronounced as the number of register tokens increases.
 Nonetheless, unlocking positional embeddings continues to provide a positive effect on alignment.
 This result suggests that in contrast to DVT, the positional embedding itself is unlikely to fully explain the artifact tokens.

 Next, we fix the number of register tokens to 16 and evaluate the effect of unlocking additional layers, including the convolutional patch embedding layer and the later attention layers.
-For all experiments, we report $50th$, $70th$, $90th$, $95th$, and $99th$ percentiles (of cosine similarity to capture the distribution of the most dissimilar features.)
+For all experiments, we report \textit{50th}, \textit{70th}, \textit{90th}, \textit{95th}, and \textit{99th} percentiles (of cosine similarity to capture the distribution of the most dissimilar features.)
 Our analysis reveals that incorporating even a single register leads to substantial improvements.
-In particular, the $99th$ percentile of feature cosine similarity in the 1-register configuration exceeds the $50th$ percentile (median) of the raw case without registers.
+In particular, the \textit{99th} percentile of feature cosine similarity in the 1-register configuration exceeds the \textit{50th} percentile (median) of the raw case without registers.
 This indicates that registers significantly enhance the quality of feature representations across the distribution, not only in extreme cases.

 As suggested by~\citep{wang2024sinder,yang2024denoising}, attention layers close to the output also play an important role, which we confirm in our experiments.
 As shown in Figure~\ref{fig:ablation_reg}, unlocking the last attention layer significantly increases the cosine similarity between the student model's outputs and the target values.
 While unlocking the convolutional patch embedding layer alone slightly reduces cosine similarity value, the overall value improves when both the convolutional patch embedding and later attention layers are unlocked, compared to the baseline with only unlocked the position embeddings and later attention layers with 16 registers.
 Therefore, we unlock the positional embeddings, the convolutional patch embedding layer, and the final attention layer during distillation.